NASA's Webb Space Telescope Just Gave Us Our Deepest View Into the Cosmos

 One of the most notable aspects of this Webb image — and the images to come — is the six-pointed light you can see in the image, a function of how the mirrors in the James Webb telescope are shaped.

-There's also a circular smudging of light.
+There's also a circular smudging of light throughout the center of the image.
 This is the "lensing" effect.
 The gravity of huge foreground clusters, which are only about 4 billion light-years away, alter the way light from deep, deep space reaches the telescope.
 In some cases, galaxies appear in two spots because of the effect, and astronomers can study this light to better understand what those deep galaxies look like.

-Some of the galaxies in the image existed only a few hundred million years after the Big Bang.
-Because of Webb's powerful optics, we're seeing them for the first time ever.

 The image itself is not exactly "hot off the telescope."
 This isn't what Webb sees.
 Webb's imaging capabilities capture infrared light from cosmic objects in black and white, similar to Hubble, and image-processing software is used to reveal all the subtleties of space.
 Those who helped create the images then perform a feat of technical and artistic wizardry: They map the infrared wavelengths to colors to highlight the most significant features in an image.